KJasman/CSC360-Handbook/Chapter1.typ

 - Branching and merging are efficient and fast.
 - Rich ecosystem of tools and third-party hosting services (such as GitHub, GitLab, and Bitbucket).

-Anyway, by now you probably know Git is good and have a fairly strong idea of why we enjoy it so.
-Let's get hands-on.
+Anyway, by now you probably know Git is good and have a fairly strong idea of why we enjoy it: let's get hands-on.

 == Setting Up Git
 #v(.15in)
 If you are a student in CSC360 at UVic, you likely have access to the UVic CSC Linux Server – which has Git installed for your convenience.
-If you plan on exclusively using the CSC Servers for the duration of CSC 360, you may skip ahead to the #link(<basic-config>)[#underline[basic configuration]] section.
+If you plan on exclusively using the CSC Servers for the duration of CSC 360, you may skip ahead to the #link(<basic-config>)[#underline[#text(fill: blue, [basic configuration])]] section.

 *Installing Git*
 - Windows: Download from git-scm.com and follow the installation wizard.